2. Frequency Domain¶

 s = np.sin(0.15*2*np.pi*t)

-If we plot s it looks like:
+If we plot s

-Next let’s use Numpy’s FFT function:
+Next let’s use NumPy’s FFT function:

 S = np.fft.fft(s)

-If we look at S we see it’s an array of complex numbers:
+we see it’s an array of complex numbers:

 S = array([-0.01865008 +0.00000000e+00j, -0.01171553 -2.79073782e-01j,0.02526446 -8.82681208e-01j, 3.50536075 -4.71354150e+01j, -0.15045671 +1.31884375e+00j, -0.10769903 +7.10452463e-01j, -0.09435855 +5.01303240e-01j, -0.08808671 +3.92187956e-01j, -0.08454414 +3.23828386e-01j, -0.08231753 +2.76337148e-01j, -0.08081535 +2.41078885e-01j, -0.07974909 +2.13663710e-01j,...

 Hint: regardless of what you’re doing, if you ever run into complex numbers, try calculating the magnitude and the phase and see if they make more sense.
 Let’s do exactly that, and plot the magnitude and phase.
 In most languages, abs() is a function for magnitude of a complex number.
-The function for phase varies, but in Python it’s np.angle().
+The function for phase varies, but in Python it’s np.angle()

 import matplotlib.pyplot as plt